magpie-ea/magpie-v3-docs/docs/02_using_the_server_app/01_installation.md

 2. Ensure you have [Git](https://git-scm.com/downloads) installed.
 Clone the server repo with `git clone https://github.com/magpie-ea/magpie-backend.git` or `git clone git@github.com:magpie-ea/magpie-backend.git`.

-3. Open a terminal (e.g., the Terminal app on MacOS or cmd.exe on Windows), `cd` into the project directory just cloned via git.
+3. Open a terminal (e.g., the Terminal app on macOS or cmd.exe on Windows), `cd` into the project directory just cloned via git.

 4. For the first-time setup, run in the terminal
   ```